MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 A Q# project contains a Q# manifest file, named qsharp.json, and one or more *.qs files in a specified folder structure.
 When a user opens a *.qs file in VS Code, or sets the `project_root` in a Jupyter Notebook or Python file, the compiler searches the surrounding folder hierarchy for the manifest file and determines the project's scope.
 If no manifest file is found, the compiler operates in a single file mode.
 A Q# project can be created manually or directly in VS Code.

 An external Q# project is a standard Q# project that resides in another directory or on a public GitHub repository and uses `export` statements to define which functions and operations can be accessed by external programs.
-Programs define the external project as a dependency in their manifest file, and use `import` statements to access the items (operations, functions, newtypes, structs, and namespaces) in the external project.
+Programs define the external project as a dependency in their manifest file, and use `import` statements to access the items (operations, functions, structs, and namespaces) in the external project.
 For more information, see [Using projects as external dependencies](#configuring-q-projects-as-external-dependencies).

 ## Prerequisites